2patilsachin4/TicTacToe/README.md

 A PYTHON PROJECT

 This project is based on a very popular game tic tac toe using python programming langauge.
-The game uses a very clever algorithm and is hard to beat.
+The game uses a brute force algorithm.